VadimKre/travel-tip/README.md

 - Displayed in the header
 - Location is active in the list (gold color)
 - Marker on the map
+- If user provided geo-locations, shows distance from his location
 - Reflected in query params
 - Copy url to clipboard
 - Share via Web-Share API